yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 {{OAuth.First-Party}} also deals with native apps, but it MUST only be used by first-party applications, which is when the authorization server and application are controlled by the same entity, which is not true in the case described in this document.

 While this document also discusses a mechanism for *Authorization Servers* to guide *Client App* in obtaining user's input to guide routing the request across trust domains, the {{OAuth.First-Party}} required high degree of trust between the authorization server and the client is not fulfilled.

-# IANA Considerations

-This document has no IANA actions.

---- back

-# Detecting Presence of Native Apps claiming Urls on iOS and Android {#Appendix-A}

-## iOS

-App SHALL invoke iOS {{iOS.method.openUrl}} method with options {{iOS.option.universalLinksOnly}} which ensures URLs must be universal links and have an app configured to open them.
-Otherwise the method returns false in completion.success.

-## Android

-App SHALL invoke Android {{android.method.intent}} method with FLAG_ACTIVITY_REQUIRE_NON_BROWSER, which throws ActivityNotFoundException if no matching app is found.

 # Acknowledgments